 The Games become a propaganda masterstroke for the Germans.
 Director Leni Riefenstahl choreographs the event and films numerous competitions for posterity.
 In 1938, she releases two documentaries - "Olympia, Festival of Beauty" and "Olympia: Festival of the Nations" - which both introduce and perfect such classic techniques as slow-motion photography of sports events.
 The highly stylized films are still considered classics of the documentary genre and in some respects anticipate the entire film noir genre.

 There are some who consider these still, to this day, to be among the greatest, most artistic and most influential documentaries of all time, and without the blatant political connotations of Riefenstahl's other classic documentary, "Triumph of the Will."
 Others, though, fault the films for various sins, such as racism, a political agenda, and elements of filmmaking that take them out of the realm of documentaries altogether.

-The use of the lone runner to light the Olympic torch, together with the journey of the flame from Greece, is one of the few relics of the Nazi era still in active use today.
+The use of the lone runner to light the Olympic torch, together with the journey of the flame from Greece, is one of the few relics of the Third Reich era still in active use today.

 Future History: Yves Saint Laurent is born in Oran, Algeria, then a French possession.
 He becomes a top fashion designer and passes away in 2008.

 |Adolf Hitler and Leni Riefenstahl at the time of the 1936 Olympic Games.|

 Those unfamiliar with Leni Riefenstahl's "Olympia" may find the below video interesting.
 It incorporates snippets from the film with a performance by German band Rammstein in 1998.